Jenkins Multibranch Pipeline Tutorial For Beginners

 Test Multi-branch Pipeline

-This repo has three branches. master, develop and feature.
+This repo am using has two branches. main and develop

-Now, if you check Jenkins you will find a pipeline for feature branch in Jenkins as shown below.
+Now, if you check Jenkins you will find a pipeline for PR in Jenkins as shown below.

-If the build fails, you can commit the changes to the feature branch and as long as the PR is open, it will trigger the feature pipeline.
+If the build fails, you can commit the changes to the develop branch and as long as the PR is open, it will trigger the PR pipeline.

-In the Jenkinfile I have added a condition to skip the deploy stage if the branch is not develop.
-You can check that in the Jenkins build log.
-Also, If you check the build flow in the blue ocean dashboard you can clearly see the skipped deployment stage as shown below.
+In the Jenkinfile I have added a condition to skip the deploy stage if the branch is develop and main if it is a PR build.
+You can check that in the Jenkins build stages.
+If you check the stages you can clearly see the skipped deployment stages as shown below.

 Troubleshooting Multibranch Pipelines